Physics-Dude/Phys-Index-EyetrackVR-HW/README.md

 - Chamfers and fillets for strength and comfort.
 - Tweaked the fit on the LED posts to prevent binding on solderless kits.
 - Moved the camera up to the side of the eye.
-- Moved the all the LEDs to a more optimal position near the camera to prevent specular reflections and silhouetting.
+- Moved the all the LEDs to a more optimal position to prevent specular reflections, shadows, and silhouetting.
 ### Tips:
 - Print in black PETG
 - Mirror the provided file for the opposite eye